 2. Aunt Ruby’s German Green:

 If you aren’t growing a green when ripe tomato (abbreviated to GWR if you’re a tomato nerd) in your garden then you are missing out.
-This is an excellent slicing tomato with outstanding flavor.
+GWR tomatoes can be hit or miss in the flavor department, but this is an excellent slicing tomato with outstanding flavor.

 Too many tomatoes!